mainmatter/mainmatter.com/_posts/2020-09-28-html-first-glimmer-components.md

 I won't go into details on the `action` to `on` modifier changes, but notice how in the Glimmer component we reference the callback directly, we used a native getter, and we defined the action handler as a decorated method.
-You might also have noticed that in the Glimmer component code I have referred to the passed in values as `this.args`, which brings us to our next point.
+You might also have noticed that in the Glimmer component code I have referred to the passed-in values as `this.args`, which brings us to our next point.

 ## Separation of properties and arguments